-Do you have a website which is built on the Drupal CMS?
-Have you decided you want to migrate it to WordPress?
+Do you have a website built using Drupal that you’d like to transfer to self-hosted WordPress?
 While Drupal is a great content management system, maybe you wish to try something new.

 Prior to moving any of your content, you’ll need to take care of a few things.
 Let’s get started, shall we?

-Since your current site is on Drupal, you already have a web host.
+Since your current site was built with Drupal, you already have a hosting account.
 It may be a good idea to switch to a host which offers specialized WordPress hosting.

 As soon as you figure out what host you’re going to use, you can set up a temporary domain.
 You will use it as a place to install WordPress and move your content from Drupal.

 If you’re unsure how to create a temporary domain, reach out to your host and ask them to help you.
 Mr. Google will surely know as well, so you can search for “set up temporary domain + your host name.”

 Once all your content has been migrated, you can point your URL at the permanent domain (yoursuperdupersite.com).

 I don’t know if the URLs on your Drupal site were SEO-friendly, but if not, now is a good time to improve them.
 Keep them short and descriptive – they should accurately explain what the post or page is about (e.g. www.mprstudio.com/joomla-wordpress-migration/).

 Just in case you want to update your permalinks later in WordPress, make a list of your current Drupal site’s URLs.

 If you’d rather not do this manually and your site has a sitemap, you can copy and paste all the page and post URLs from there.